itsluizamorim/garden/_pages/index.md

 ---

 # Casa Amorim 🌱
-A collection of public notes and random thoughts by Luiz Amorim.
+*A collection of public notes and random thoughts by Luiz Amorim.*

-Hi there!
-I'm [Luiz Amorim](https://www.linkedin.com/in/luizamorim/), and I'm passionate about Technology 🧑‍💻, Advertising 🎯, Music 🎧, and Sports 🏈 in no particular order.
+<p>Hi there!
+I'm [Luiz Amorim](https://www.linkedin.com/in/luizamorim/), and I'm passionate about Technology 🧑‍💻, Advertising 🎯, Music 🎧, and Sports 🏈 in no particular order.</p>

 You’ve stumbled upon my notes.
 They’re kind of strange, so some context might help.